 main() code are MCU setup parameters and containers' run functions.

-To properly work, each container owns some properties allowing to other containers to recognize and access it:
+To properly work, each container has some properties allowing other containers to recognize and access it:

 |ID||The ID is a unique number given to each container depending on their physical position.
 The system automatically assigns each ID during the detection phase.
 If you move a container from a microcontroller A to a microcontroller B on a given device, the ID will change.
 In the same way, if you change the wiring order of a microcontroler on the network on a given device, the ID will change too.||Integer|